Kambo: Definition, Ingredients, Application, Side Effects, Cost

 In some cases, excessive use or improper application leads to severe complications, including dehydration, organ damage, or even death.
 These risks arise from the potency of the compounds and the body’s strong response to them.
 As such, Kambo should only be used under the supervision of a trained practitioner to reduce the likelihood of adverse effects.

-Is Kambo Illegal?
+Is Kambo Illegal In Florida?

 In some countries, such as Brazil, Kambo is recognized as part of traditional Amazonian medicine, while in others, its legal status depends on how it is marketed or administered.
 Always research local laws and ensure the practitioner follows safe and ethical practices before considering Kambo.

-What are the Side Effects of Kambo?
+What Are The Side Effects of Kambo?

 The side effects of Kambo include nausea, vomiting, diarrhea, sweating, rapid heart rate, dizziness, swelling, and fatigue.
 These short-term effects are considered part of the purging and detoxification process during the ritual.